Visa profits rise 27% as pandemic wanes and economies open

 AP Business Writer

-The San Francisco-based company said Thursday that it earned $3.96 billion, or $1.81 a share, up from a profit of $3.13 billion, or $1.42 a share, in the same period a year ago.
+The San Francisco-based company said Thursday that it earned $3.96 billion, or $1.81 a share, in the final three months of 2021, up from a profit of $3.13 billion, or $1.42 a share, in the same period a year ago.
 The results easily topped Wall Street’s forecasts.

-Visa brought in slightly more than $7 billion in revenues in the quarter, a record for the company.
+Visa brought in slightly more than $7 billion in revenue in the quarter, a record for the company.

 “As we look ahead, we do not believe the current surge in the pandemic will curtail the recovery,” said Al Kelly, the CEO of Visa, in a statement.
 “We see economies around the world continuing to improve and, as restrictions are lifted, cross-border travel will continue to recover.”